In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s a feature worth having.

-However, they’re worth the expense if you’re looking for a creative way to spice up your music.
+However, they’re worth the expense if you’re looking for creative ways to spice up your music.

-Today, it’s easier than ever to be a “music producer” since all you need is a computer and a DAW.
+Today, it’s easier than ever to be a music producer – all you need is a computer and a DAW.

-An aftertouch MIDI keyboard can help you make unique melodies and stand out from the pack.
+An aftertouch MIDI keyboard can help you create interesting and dynamic melodies, allowing you to stand out from other producers.